AmoDinho/nodejs-africa23-talk/README.md

 The backend uses SST in TypeScript to scafold a GraphQL Lambda function.
 Which uses Puppeteer to generate an screenshot which goes into an s3 Bucket.

+### Notices

+Please note that the version of SST in this backend repo is outdated.
+If you're going to try and clone this and use it in `prod` please rather get in touch so that I can provide some guidence about how to do so.

 # License

 MIT